 The most common co-wash routine for textured hair happens on a weekly basis.
 In order to prevent breakage I recommend that my clients use sulphate free, silicone free and paraben free hair care lines.
 Shampoo is meant to cleanse the hair, but you do not want to in turn strip away all the precious natural oils that have allowed your hair to retain moisture that week.

 So here’s where co-washing comes in handy.
 If you use either a designated co-washing product or a plant based conditioner to massage your scalp and rehydrate your ends, more healthy oils will remain.
 You can do this on a bi weekly basis.
 I do recommend doing a proper cleanse on a monthly basis to ensure your scalp does not get clogged up.
-Earthtones Naturals is a wonderful plant based line that we use in my salon.
-Their hydrating conditioner can be left in the hair and layered with the Moisture Milk for an extra punch of hydration as well.
+An effective shampoo is always important to use.
+Then add a hydrating conditioner can be left in the hair and layered for an extra punch of hydration as well.

 Warning: co-washing is NOT for everyone.
 If you have a scalp condition such as seborrheic dermatitis, co-washing could be ok every once in a while but if you do it consistently it can lead to build-up on your scalp that could worsen your condition.
 Additionally, if you have very oily scalp then co-washing may weigh your hair down by adding extra oil to the hair.

 Unfortunately, trial and error is the reality with trying something new.
 See if you like it!
 Is your hair staying hydrated for longer periods of time?
 If so, you’ve found your new product solution.
 Be sure to try your new routine for at least a month to really get a feel of the results.